TempX-Workforce/CBMS/README.md

-Alright, brutal honesty first:
-Your README is overstuffed, repetitive, and trying too hard to look “enterprise-grade.”
-GitHub READMEs are not brochures.
-Reviewers, recruiters, and contributors scan, they don’t read novels.
-What you sent looks impressive but kills attention.

-Below is a clean, professional, GitHub-correct rewrite:

-✅ Proper Markdown

-✅ Concise but complete

-✅ Zero redundancy

-✅ Resume- and recruiter-friendly

-✅ Looks serious, not bloated

-You can paste this directly into README.md.

----

 🏛️ College Budget Management System (CBMS)

 A full-stack web application for managing institutional budgets, expenditures, approvals, and financial reporting in colleges and universities.